|

 The guitar designed to be played in the folk seated position

-must support tilt angles of at least 15 to 30 degrees.
+must support tilt angles of at least 15 to 30 degrees (but up to 45 degrees would be better).
 As

 part of this ergonomic electric guitar project, I looked at a